ryan-moeller/kernel-nbd-client/README.md

   network-backed devices.
 * Supports using multiple connections to the NBD server to parallelize commands.
 * Supports optional TLS encryption using ktls(4).
 * Zero copies are performed for writes where possible.
-Reads need some work.
+Work is needed to support cxgbe(4) TCP-offload module DDP for zero-copy reads.

 ## Prerequisites